eru2024/laskarai-mlt-recommendationsystem/laporan_submission.md

 The evaluation metrics on the test set are:

-* Test MSE: 2.1313
+* Test MSE: 2.1369

-* Test MAE: 1.2463
+* Test MAE: 1.2473

-These results indicate that, on average, the predicted ratings deviate by approximately 1.25 rating points from the actual values.
+These results indicate that, on average, the predicted ratings deviate by +- 1.25 rating points from the actual values.
 The MSE further confirms that the model’s errors are moderately distributed but not extremely large.

 #### **Model Training History**